Vycka/LoadRunner/README.md

 ## *Quick Intro*
 * Basically one needs to define 3 things to make fully working test:
   - [1] Write Scenario implementation, defining code it-self which will get executed multiple times on multiple threads
-  - [2] Configure strategy on how it will get executed (e.g. How much threads, how long it should run. etc...)
+  - [2][Optional] Configure how results get aggregated/presented
-  - [3][Optional] Configure how results get aggregated/presented
+  - [3] Configure strategy on how it will get executed (e.g. How much threads, how long it should run. etc...)

 * Bare-Minimum example
    - [MinimalDemo.cs](/demo/Minimum/MinimalDemo.cs)